ChitambarLab/QBase.jl/docs/src/submodules/States.md

 ## Bra-Ket Representation

-A quantum state may be represented by a vector on a complex-valued Hilbert space.
+A quantum state is represented by a vector on a complex-valued Hilbert space.
-In Bra-Ket notation, a quantum state is represented by a ket denoted ``|\psi\rangle``.
-A ket can simply be understood as a column vector.
+In Bra-Ket notation, a quantum state denoted  ``|\psi\rangle`` is referred to as a ket and is simply understood as a column vector.
 Each ket has an associated dual vector known as a bra.
 A bra is may be represented by a row vector and can be constructed from a ket via Hermitian adjoint, ``\langle\psi| = (|\psi\rangle)^{\dagger}``.